-When I arrived, the big red dog was walking across the parking lot with its big red head in a teenager’s hand.
+When I arrived, the big red dog was walking across the parking lot with its big redhead in a teenager’s hand.
 Inside the costume was a teen soaking wet with sweat.
-He didn’t acknowledge me as we walked inside the air conditioned shop.
-He was a tall black kid forced to perform by his mother, the shop’s owner and tough boss.
+He didn’t acknowledge me as we walked into the air-conditioned shop.
+He was a tall black kid forced to perform by his mother, the shop’s owner, and tough boss.
 Something told me he would not be carrying on the family business.

 The shop was spotless with young girls changing shredded newspapers from the bottom of cages.
 Across the “puppy showroom” were Plexiglas cages with multiple puppies jumping and barking … each was perfectly groomed and take home ready.